taxjarsam/taxjar-developers/source/integrations/faq.md

 ## How do I get a sandbox account?

-TaxJar provides a sandbox environment on all [TaxJar Plus](https://www.taxjar.com/plus/) plans.
-You can generate a sandbox API token inside the TaxJar app under **Account > SmartCalcs API**.
+TaxJar provides a sandbox environment on all [TaxJar Professional](https://www.taxjar.com/request-demo/) or higher plans.
+You can generate a sandbox API token inside the TaxJar app under **Account > TaxJar API**.
 From there, you can [point your API client](/api/reference/#sandbox-environment) to our sandbox URL at `https://api.sandbox.taxjar.com`.

 ---